WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

 Gravity, Dark Matter and Rotation Curves are the three that the [Velocity Curve unit]({{ site.baseurl }}/Astronomy_VelocityCurve_Overview) builds toward.
-If you are teaching that unit and want the physics behind it at a level above the student handouts, start there.
+Start there if you teach that unit and want more physics background than the student handouts provide.

 ## Dr. D. J. Pisano